-The table below shows what you pay when you get a long-term supply of a drug.
+The table on the next page shows what you pay when you get a long-term supply of a drug.

 • Sometimes the cost of the drug is lower than your copay.
 In these cases, you pay the lower price for the drug instead of the copay.